 Leverage Risk.
-Leverage risk is the risk that certain transactions of the Fund, such as the use of when-issued, delayed delivery or forward commitment transactions or derivative instruments, may give rise to leverage, magnifying gains and losses and causing the Fund to be more volatile than if it had not been leveraged.
+Leverage risk is the risk that certain transactions of the Fund, such as reverse repurchase agreements, loans of portfolio securities, and the use of when-issued, delayed delivery or forward commitment transactions, or derivative instruments, may give rise to leverage, magnifying gains and losses and causing the Fund to be more volatile than if it had not been leveraged.
 This means that leverage entails a heightened risk of loss.